 If the CPU time is close to the wall time, then that indicates the block of code is CPU intensive; almost all the time it takes to run is spent by the CPU.
 Long-running CPU-intensive blocks of code might be candidates for optimization.

-Heap consumption (also called heap) is the amount of memory allocated in the program's heap when the profile is collected.
+Heap usage (also called heap) is the amount of memory allocated in the program's heap at the instant the profile is collected.
+Unlike other profile types where data is collected over an interval, this profile type collects the heap usage at a single point in time.

-Profiling heap consumption helps you find potential inefficiencies and memory leaks in your programs.
+Profiling heap usage helps you find potential inefficiencies and memory leaks in your programs.
 Profiling heap allocations helps you know which allocations are causing the most work for the garbage collector.

 Applications that create threads can suffer from blocked threads, threads that are created but never actually get to run, and from thread leaks, where the number of threads created keeps increasing.
 The first problem is one cause of the second.